dhutapratama/docs/scout.md

 [MeiliSearch](https://www.meilisearch.com) is a blazingly fast and open source search engine.
 If you aren't sure how to install MeiliSearch on your local machine, you may use [Lets Sail](/docs/{{version}}/sail#meilisearch), Lets's officially supported Docker development environment.

-When using the MeiliSearch driver you will need to install the MeiliSearch PHP SDK via the Composer package manager:
+When using the MeiliSearch driver you will need to install the MeiliSearch GO SDK via the Composer package manager:

 ```shell
 composer require meilisearch/meilisearch-php http-interop/http-factory-guzzle